 Capitalism has shown how ruthless it can be in driving down living standards in order to enrich a few.
-Capitalists can keep doing this as long as they can prevent workers from knowing their real power, and by discrediting socialists who remind them of it.
+This will continue as long as workers are divided from each other and disconnected from the socialists who can help them rebuild class solidarity.

 In January, 2014, I launched ReMarx Publishing to fill a void among left-wing publishers.
-One can find many useful books about capitalism, socialism, and working-class history.
-However, many of them are long, academic, and difficult to read.
+There are plenty of books about capitalism, socialism, and working-class history.
+However, many are long, academic, and difficult to read.
 There is a reason for that.

-After the capitalist class began attacking the gains of the 1960s, many socialists sought refuge on university and college campuses.
-This strategy kept marxism alive, but the call to action got lost in the bottomless pit of academia.
+As the capitalist class escalated its attacks against workers during the 1970s, many socialists sought refuge on university and college campuses.
+This strategy kept theoretical marxism alive, but the call to action got lost in abstract academic debates.

-As more people move into action against the system that oppresses them, they need shorter publications that are easy to read, get to the point, and offer some way forward.
+Today, millions of people are looking for an alternative to heartless capitalism.
+They need shorter publications that are easy to read, get to the point, and offer a way forward.